 Yet another innovation came in 1986.
 "Butters named Tom Mickle as Duke's first director of sports services, the forerunner to the marketing and promotions departments now commonplace in college athletics.
 'Tom was kind of a pioneer in that,' said Chris Kennedy, Duke's senior associate athletics director.
 'Tom Butters thought that Mickle had a lot of ability and that it should extend beyond sports information.'"

 A couple of years before, there was a serious overture to hire Butters away -- from Ohio State, whose AD, Hugh Hindman, had resigned under fire in February 1984.
-One report said that the Ohio native had "pole-vaulted to the forefront of the chase," noting that John and Dan Galbreath, then owners of the Pirates, were powerful Buckeye contributors.
+One report said that the Ohio native had "pole-vaulted to the forefront of the chase," noting that John Galbreath and his son Dan, then owners of the Pirates, were powerful Buckeye contributors.
 "I can't tell you whether the Galbreaths were involved.
 But I can tell you there was interest.
 From my earliest days of remembering how to read, at four or five years old, until now, when I'm 112 (or feel like I am), the first thing I do when I open the newspaper is turn to Ohio State scores."

 "I was being considered.
 But I decided I was right where I needed to be, and they decided that too.
 I made the right decision."

 After suffering a heart attack, Tom Butters retired from Duke at the end of the academic year in 1998.
 As the capstone of his regime, he launched plans for a deluxe new project, which the university named in his honor.
 The Schwartz-Butters Athletic Center is a six-story tower housing an academic hub for student-athletes and basketball offices.
 Alan Schwartz, the Wall Street executive whose donation supported the center, played baseball under Butters in 1969-70 and called him a mentor.
 The tower is connected to the Duke Sports Hall of Fame -- which inducted Butters in the fall of 1999.
 The project was dedicated on April 15, 2000 and forms the heart of the university's athletic complex.

-As one would expect, he keeps an eye on the Duke athletics scene.
-The 2006 scandal with the university lacrosse team made national headlines, and Butters underscores what he said in 1985.
+As one would expect, he kept an eye on the Duke athletics scene.
+The 2006 scandal with the university lacrosse team made national headlines, and Butters underscored what he said in 1985.
 "Athletics is a small piece of the puzzle, but an important piece.
 If you mess that up, the repercussions are more visible, the liability is greater.
 Our school and those kids and those families were tremendously affected."

-To the suggestion that it would not have happened on his watch, his response is judicious -- but backed by very firm convictions on the meaning of loyalty.
+To the suggestion that it would not have happened on his watch, his response was judicious -- but backed by very firm convictions on the meaning of loyalty.
 "I appreciate that more than I can tell you.
 I don't want to cast any aspersions on those who are there now.
 What I will say is that it may have happened -- but it would have been under different circumstances."

 Grateful acknowledgment to Tom Butters for his personal memories (telephone interview, February 21, 2007).
 Thanks also to Bill Mallon (Duke '73), former Duke sports team doctor and friend of Tom Butters.

 John Feinstein, "Butters Brings In Heavy Bread for Duke," Washington Post, December 25, 1979, page E4.